Genevieve Dawson is a songwriter, singer and composer from Scotland.

-Her debut album, Letters I Won’t Send, produced and recorded in a church, was featured on Tom Robinson’s BBC Introducing Mixtape, Jazz FM and Guy Garvey’s Finest Hour on BBC Radio 6 Music.
+Genevieve’s debut album, Letters I Won’t Send, brought together her folk roots with her immersion in the south-east London jazz scene.
+It was featured on Tom Robinson’s BBC Introducing Mixtape, Jazz FM and Guy Garvey’s Finest Hour on BBC Radio 6 Music - and propelled her onto stages across Europe and the UK from Glastonbury to Iceland, building a dedicated audience across folk, jazz and alt-pop listeners.

-As a composer she has worked with West End Director Matthew Dunster on ‘A Child of Science’ by Gareth Farr at The Bristol Old Vic (Summer 2024).
+As a composer she most recently worked with West End Theatre Director Matthew Dunster on the 5 Star reviewed debut run of ‘A Child of Science’ by Gareth Farr at The Bristol Old Vic (Summer 2024).

 “I love it.
 I really, really love it.
 I can’t wait to hear more.”
 Guy Garvey, BBC Radio 6 Music